leejoonli/code-every-day/log.md

 ## Thoughts

 Converted some sorting algorithm code into C#.
 There's no spread operator so had to find a workaround.
 Didn't test it either so I'm not sure if it works or not and I don't know how to run C# code in the terminal like with node.

+# Day 157 (8/2/2022)

+## C# and Codewars

+Practiced C# and did a codewars challenge.
+The challenge was to return the sum of the ascii values for every letter in a string.

+## Thoughts

+Redid some of the sorting algorithm code to match C#.
+Fixed a bug with the space battle c# code.
+Turns out that Random is an object and when you create it, it has a lifecycle that is greater than the runtime of the code so it was giving the same value.
+Just had to create it once and then pass the object to each method.
+The code challenge was very easy once you understood the prompt, it had no directions, just an example, and I was able to get a one line return statement.